Lifars/gargamel/README.md

     -p, --password <password>
             Optional: Remote user password.
-Skipping this option will prompt a possibility to put a password in hidden way.To specify an empty password use `-p ""` --redownload <re-download>
+Skipping this option will prompt a possibility to put a password in hidden way.To specify an empty password use `-p ""`

+        --redownload <re-download>
             Optional: Download and DELETE specified file from target computer.
 Use this in case of previous failed partially completed operation.
 For just downloading a file (without deleting it) please use a `search` switch.
-                If you specify a 7zip chunk (.7z.[chunk-number], e.g. .7z.004), then it will also automatically try to download subsequent chunks.Use also with --psexec --psrem, --rdp, --wmi, --all -r, --remote-storage <remote-store-directory>
+If you specify a 7zip chunk (.7z.[chunk-number], e.g. .7z.004), then it will also automatically try to download subsequent chunks.Use also with --psexec --psrem, --rdp, --wmi, --all

+    -r, --remote-storage <remote-store-directory>
             Name of remote directory to be used as a temporary storage.
 (Windows targets only) [default:
             C:\Users\Public]

+    -e, --commands <custom-command-path>             Optional: File with custom commands to execute on remote computer

     -s, --search <search-files-path>
             Optional: File with files names to be searched on remote computer.
 File names supports also `*` and `?` wildcards on file names (but not yet parent directories).

         --key <ssh-key>                              Optional: Name/path of SSH private key file.
-(Linux target only) --timeout <timeout>
+(Linux target only)

+        --timeout <timeout>
-            Optional: Timeout in seconds for long running operations.This option is a workaround for a bug in WMImplant.ps1 amd SharpRDP.exe where finishing of a long running operation cannot sometimes properly close the connection leaving the Gargamel in seemingly frozen state or executing the next operation with the previous one unfinished on target site.Increasing this timeout may solve issues when acquiring registry or memory image from target machine. [default: 300] -u, --user <user>                                Remote user name
+            Optional: Timeout in seconds for long running operations.This option is a workaround for a bug in WMImplant.ps1 amd SharpRDP.exe where finishing of a long running operation cannot sometimes properly close the connection leaving the Gargamel in seemingly frozen state or executing the next operation with the previous one unfinished on target site.Increasing this timeout may solve issues when acquiring registry or memory image from target machine. [default: 300]

 ```